 Now it’s time to make the water safe for your betta.
 Add a water conditioner to remove harmful chemicals like chlorine and chloramine from tap water.
 Then, install your heater and filter.
 Position them properly, ensuring they’re both fully submerged if needed and functioning well.

-Place a thermometer where you can easily read it, and set the heater to maintain a stable temperature between 78–80°F—ideal for a healthy, happy betta.
+Place a thermometer where you can easily read it and set the heater to maintain a stable temperature between 78–80°F as it’s ideal for a healthy, happy betta.

 Understanding and Completing the Nitrogen Cycle

 Before adding your fish, ensure the tank goes through the nitrogen cycle.
 This process allows good bacteria to grow, which helps break down toxic waste like ammonia and nitrite into safer nitrate.
-Cycling can take a few weeks, but it’s crucial to creating a stable environment.
+Although cycling can take a few weeks, you still can’t avoid it.

-Use a water test kit to monitor water quality, and once ammonia and nitrite levels read zero, and nitrates are under control, your tank is ready for its new finned friend!
+Use a water test kit to monitor water quality.
+Once ammonia and nitrite levels read zero and nitrates are under control, your tank is ready for its new finned friend!

 Best 5-Gallon Betta Fish Tanks